adalinama/Recipes-and-Ratings/README.md

 The correlation coefficient is also a commonly accepted metric for assessing the relationship between continuous variables.
 It can be anything between -1 and +1, with -1 denoting a perfect negative correlation, +1 a perfect positive correlation, and 0 denoting no connection at all.
 The correlation coefficient's magnitude and sign both reveal the strength and direction of the link, respectively.

-We may ascertain whether there is evidence to support the alternative hypothesis that there is a substantial correlation between cooking time and average rating by computing the correlation coefficient and comparing it to the null hypothesis of no association.
+We may decide whether there is evidence to support the alternative hypothesis that there is a substantial correlation between cooking time and average rating by computing the correlation coefficient and comparing it to the null hypothesis of no association.

 <p style="text-align:center"><iframe src="assets/hypothesis.html" width='100%' height=435 align='center' frameBorder=0></iframe></p>